xuan25/DDNS-API/README.md

   - providing TLS and HTTP authorization
 - *Python 3* (on client)
   - providing client runtime
-- Email account with IMAP support
+- Email account with SMTP support
   - for Email notification

 ## Setup